sherpa/sherpa/README.md

     $ sherpa_test

-which will run a small test suite (the location of this script depends on where the installation step chose).
+which will run a small test suite (the script may not be in your path, depending on where the installation step chose to install Sherpa).
 Note that the test may report several `WARNING` lines and failed attempts to load modules.
-These messages are expected - as these are from tests of some of the optional packages within Sherpa - and what is important is that the test ends with an
+These messages are expected - as some of the tests require optional packages to be installed alongside Sherpa.
+These warnings may be ignored, as long as the test ends with an `OK` message.

-    OK

-message.

 Custom source build
 ===================